-See how Nebraska beef farmers and ranchers are rethinking the ranch to raise sustainable beef through land-saving, wildlife-preserving, and award-winning environmental efforts.
+See how Nebraska beef farmers and ranchers are raising sustainable beef through award-winning environmental efforts.

 The Switzer Ranch located in Burwell, Nebraska is home to over 12,000 acres of native grassland that has been with the Switzer family for four generations.
 Twelve years ago, after noticing the native prairie grouse habitat was disappearing, the family implemented biodiversity goals using the ecological processes that helped shape the Great Plains: fire and grazing.
 The family implemented rotational grazing and controlled burns in the area which has helped improve water quality, soil health and root systems in the environmentally-sensitive Sandhills.
 By working with local organizations, they also installed wildlife-friendly fencing, added wildlife escape ramps in their watering tanks, and implemented bird and wildlife-friendly haying practices.
 Not only did their efforts lead to an uptick in bird watchers visiting the ranch, Audubon Nebraska designated the ranch as an Important Bird Area, one the first private properties in Nebraska with this designation.
 The Switzer family also recognizes the importance of educating others on the value of conservation efforts.
 In addition to their cattle ranch, the family operates nature-based tourism that offers lodging, event space, river float trips and eco-tours of the Sandhills.
 For their efforts in wildlife and land conservation, the Switzer Family was awarded the 2021 Leopold Conservation Award.